 The Harm Assessment procedure is applied to incidents which are found to be a breach of planning control following site inspection.
-The procedure grades the "harm" of that breach against a series of scored planning criteria.
+The procedure grades the "harm" of that breach against a series of scored planning criteria (up to maximum score of 18).
 The level of harm warranting resource (the score) is 6 and above.
 Where the cumulative score is 5 or under, it is generally not considered to be expedient to pursue the breach as the impact on public amenity and/or interest will normally be negligible.

 In such low scoring incidents, the case will normally be closed and advisory letters will be sent to both the offender and complainant.
-The case will normally not need to be reported to the Development and Regulation Committee.
 The landowner/occupier will also be advised of the need to rectify the situation, most usually through the submission of a retrospective planning application, or the compliance with any conditions attached to a planning approval.
 The submission of an application will not, however, be usually monitored or pursued.
 Once all parties have been notified the M&WPA will normally take no further action.
 This will not apply to those cases with a score of 5 or less where it is agreed by the relevant Manager (or equivalent authorised officer) that the breach would not receive an unconditional grant of planning permission.
 In these instances the breach may be pursued to a successful conclusion.